coderrio/Coderr.Documentation/docs/starting-up/index.md

 # 2. Creating an organizational account

-As codeRR is intended to be used by organizations with multiple users, you will need to associate your registration with an organization.
+As coderr is intended to be used by organizations with multiple users, you will need to associate your registration with an organization.
 The future billing is linked to that organization.
 You either join the already created organization (click "join") or if you are the first from your organization, you will create a new account (click "create").

 ![](welcome.png)